 Texas Child Protection Law Bench Book and Bench Cards

-The Children's Commission publishes a Texas Child Protection Law Bench Book (Bench Book) which outlines the state and federal statutory requirements for judges handling child protection cases, including topical sections and checklists.
-The Bench Book includes special issues which judges may encounter in overseeing child protection cases, as well as statutory and case law citations which are maintained by and connected to an online resource called LawBox.
+The Children's Commission publishes a Texas Child Protection Law Bench Book (Bench Book) which outlines the state and federal statutory requirements for judges handling child protection cases and includes topical sections and checklists.
+The Bench Book also includes special issues as well as statutory and case law citations, which are linked online.

 If you are a Texas judge responsible for hearing CPS cases and interested in receiving a hardbound copy of the Texas Child Protection Law Bench Book, please contact the Children's Commission at email@example.com.

 The Texas Child Protection Law Bench Book is available in the following:

-- Printable Version (Updated November 2018)
+- Print Version (Updated October 2020)

 - Online and Interactive